 Implement an Exercise Routine

 As dogs lead relatively simple lives, their goals are not very complex.
-They look forward to mealtimes, playtime, and, of course, walkies!
+They look forward to mealtimes, playtime, and, of course, walks!
 When you think about how often you walk your dog from this point of view, you can understand just how important exercise is for them and it is something that they will crave all day until it happens.
 This is exactly why implementing a daily routine can help you get their insomnia under control—if they know that every morning, they will be going out for enough exercise to allow them to rid themselves of excess energy.
 Then, theoretically, at least, any anxiety or stress related to lack of exercise should cease almost right away.
 If your dog is suffering from arthritis or very elderly, then you could replace physical exercise with mental exercise, like a game of seek and find or fetch.

-CBD oil or treats are an excellent way to help your dog sleep.
+CBD oil for dogs or treats are an excellent way to help your dog sleep.
 Cannabis-based products have been proven to manage symptoms like anxiety and stress effectively and it will also treat any underlying pain like arthritis that could be keeping your dog awake.
-CBD oilis fast becoming the most popular remedy on the market with regards to natural treatment for a huge variety of ailments both in animals and humans.
+CBD oil is fast becoming the most popular remedy on the market with regards to natural treatment for a huge variety of ailments both in animals and humans.
 If you decide to give your dog CBD oil, then you need to ensure that you are administering the correct dosage daily and that you allow enough time for the cannabinoids to be absorbed into your dog’s bloodstream via the natural digestive process.
 If your dog is a fussy eater, then you might want to consider cannabis-infused treats instead.
 They are equally as effective and more palatable than the oil itself.

 Provide a Calm Home Environment